wix/stylable/site/docs/references/state-parameter-types.md

 ### String validation [optional]

 You can optionally pass a regular expression string as an argument to add validation for the pseudo-class selector **string argument**.
 The regular expression must be within quotes.

+You can optionally pass a regular expression function (`regex()`) to the string type to add regular expression validation for the pseudo-class selector.
+This function accepts a single expression to be tested against the selector parameter.
+The expression must be within quotes.

 ```css
 .root {